Someone takes a medical exam for some reason other

 - Subverted on Continuum.
 In "So Do Our Minutes Hasten", Alec shows off his new health-monitoring wrist bracelet, the Halo, to the Piron board.
 He convinces a naysayer of its value by having him try it out, and identifying markers for colon cancer.
 In private, however, he admits that the "data" it collected was all guesswork and information from the man's company insurance files, and he doesn't have a working prototype yet.

 - On an episode of Different Strokes, Mr. Drummond purchased a device that measured stress on his doctor's advice.
-Sure enough, his rating was high, but when the kids goofed around with it, Willis' were off the chart (he was coping with schoolwork, extracurricular activities, running for class office).
+Sure enough, his rating was high, but when the kids goofed around with it, Willis' was off the chart (he was coping with schoolwork, extracurricular activities, running for class office, etc).

 - In the How To Get Away With Murder episode "It's All My Fault", Connor and Oliver are getting back together after a bad breakup.
 Oliver wants Connor to get an HIV test before they have sex again and decides that it would be romantic to get tested together.
 Connor works himself into a panic over all of the risks he's taken.
 Connor tests negative.
 Oliver tests positive.